KGrewal1/candle-optimisers/README.md

 These are all checked against their pytorch implementation (see pytorch_test.ipynb) and should implement the same functionality (though without some input checking).

+* LBFGS

+This is not implemented equivalent to pytorch, but is checked on the 2D rosenbrock function

 ## Examples

 There is an mnist toy program along with a simple example of adagrad.
 Whilst the parameters of each method aren't tuned (all default with user input learning rate), the following converges quite nicely: